SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-23.md

   incase if you "UNSET" this environment variable, using "unset ANSIBLE_CONFIG", now it will be loading from the default location that is "/etc/ansible/ansible.cfg"
 - We have many options in "ansible configuration settings" file nothing but "ansible.cfg".
-We may not use all the options, we only use what we required like inventory_path,ask_vault,timeout,user_name,passwords etc.
+We may not use all the options, we only use what we required like inventory_path, ask_vault, timeout, user_name, passwords etc.

 So changes can be made and used in a configuration file which will be searched for in the following order
 - ANSIBLE_CONFIG (environment variable if set)